-12.1 Head Compartment and Marine Toilet
+12.1 Head Compartment

-The head compartment is equipped with a fresh water sink and faucet that converts to a shower by pulling the faucet out of the base.
-The shower head is equipped with a valve that allows the shower water to be turned on and off without affecting the temperature to conserve water while showering.
-The shower water drains to the sump system where it is pumped overboard.
-A float switch near the sump pump automatically activates and controls the pump while showering.
+The head compartment is equipped with a fresh water shower with hot and cold water.
+The shower head is equipped with a valve that allows the water to be turned on and off without affecting the temperature to conserve water while showering.
+Shower water drains to the sump system where it is pumped overboard.
+An automatic switch in the sump activates and controls the pump while showering.